farukkavlak/Akbank-JavaSpring-Bootcamp-FinalCase-Frontend/README.md

 - Feign(Open Feign) will be used for client.✔️

 ## Test
-- Tests were partial due to time constraints, only controls were tested
+- Tests were partial due to time constraints, only control test were implemented.

 ## Swagger Screenshots
 #### Controller